-Both content and cadence are important in any pitch.
+Both content and cadence are essential in any pitch.
 Too fast, and people don’t understand the content.
 Too slow, and people’s minds wander.
 For the presentation to make sense, it helps to hear the words being said over each slide.

 After having already heard several pitches before this one, we needed to do something so the live audience would pay attention.
 So we embraced what was once an obstacle, Balaji's thick accent, and had a little fun with it.
-With the first slide, anyone who was paying attention laughed.
-Anyone who wasn't couldn't help but look up.
+With the first slide, anyone who was paying attention, laughed.
+Anyone who wasn't, couldn't help but look up.

 There are pitch decks you send to people before meetings.
 Those decks tend to have a lot of words and are meant to be read.
 Then there are presentations, where the deck serves as a visual placeholder for what’s being said.
 This is one of those visual presentations.